 The rate of change is also monitored.
 Slow rates of change typical of environmental drift are tracked and automatically compensated for.
-If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than ±25%, the detector will immediately enter the Fail-Safe mode of operation.
+If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than ±25%, the channel will immediately enter the Fail-Safe mode of operation.
 Fail-Safe operation generates a continuous call output in Presence Mode or Pulse Mode.
 The Detect / Fail LED will turn ON (red) or flash (red) at a one Hz rate and remain on or continue flashing for as long as the loop failure exists.
-If the loop self-heals, the detector will resume operation in a normal manner; except the Detect / Fail LED will begin to flash at a rate of three red flashes per second, thus providing an alert of a prior Loop Fail condition.
+If the loop self-heals, the channel will resume operation in a normal manner; except the Detect / Fail LED will begin to display a pattern of three red flashes per second, thus providing an alert of a prior Loop Fail condition.
 The Detect / Fail LED will continue indicating the last loop failure condition until the detector is manually reset or power is removed.

 The detector is designed to operate from A.C. power sources providing 120 VAC.
 On board regulators provide regulated voltages so that the detector can safely operate over the full input voltage range of 89 VAC to 135 VAC.
 The unit is also provided with an external reset capability.
-When the front panel mounted reset button is pressed, the detector is immediately reset.
-Changing any front panel programming DIP switch (except the frequency DIP switches) resets the detector.
+When the front panel mounted reset button is pressed, all detector channels are immediately reset.
+Changing any front panel programming DIP switch (except the frequency DIP switches) resets the associated channel.

 Operating parameters that can be selected by means of the front panel DIP switches are Loop Frequency, Presence / Pulse Mode, Sensitivity, Delay Timing, and Extension Timing.
 A front panel mounted push button is used for activation of an audible detect signal.
-The loop frequency switches are directly connected to the tuning capacitors in the loop oscillator circuit.
+The loop frequency switches are directly connected to the tuning capacitors in the loop oscillator circuits.
 The settings of the remaining switches are strobed into the microprocessor.
-The microprocessor provides an output signal; an output line for the detector.
-The output line drives either a fail-safe optically isolated transistor or a mechanical relay.
+The microprocessor provides two output signals; a separate output line for each channel.
+Each output line drives either a fail-safe optically isolated transistor or a mechanical relay.
 Solid state output devices provide faster turn ON and turn OFF times thus giving more accurate information when the detector is used in speed and/or occupancy applications.
-The output signal is connected to a dual color (green / red), front panel mounted Detect / Fail LED.
-The Detect / Fail LED is normally extinguished when there is no detect output, the loop is in tolerance, and there have been no previous failure conditions.
-The Detect / Fail LED will be steady ON (green) when a current detect output state exists.
-The Detect / Fail LED will be steady ON (red) when a current open loop failure or an inductance change condition of more than 25% exists.
-The Detect / Fail LED will flash at a one Hz rate (red) when a current shorted loop failure or an inductance change condition of less than 25% exists.
-When the Detect / Fail LED flashes at a rate of three 50 millisecond flashes per second (red), it is an indication that the loop is currently in tolerance, but the detector has previously experienced an out of tolerance condition.
-If a current detect output state exists and the detector has previously experienced an out of tolerance condition, the Detect / Fail LED will flash at a rate of three 50 millisecond flashes per second (red) followed by a single 750 millisecond flash (green).
-Either of these prior failure Detect / Fail LED flashing conditions will be reset whenever the detector is reset or power is interrupted.
+The output signals are connected to two, dual color (green / red), front panel mounted Detect / Fail LEDs.
+Each LED corresponds to an individual detector channel.
+The Detect / Fail LEDs are normally extinguished when there are no detect outputs, the loops are in tolerance, and there have been no previous failure conditions.
+A Detect / Fail LED will be steady ON (green) when a current detect output state exists.
+A Detect / Fail LED will be steady ON (red) when a current open loop failure or an inductance change condition of more than 25% exists.
+A Detect / Fail LED will flash at a one Hz rate (red) when a current shorted loop failure or an inductance change condition of less than 25% exists.
+When a Detect / Fail LED flashes at a rate of three 50 millisecond flashes per second (red), it is an indication that the loop is currently in tolerance, but the detector channel has previously experienced an out of tolerance condition.
+If a current detect output state exists and a detector channel has previously experienced an out of tolerance condition, the corresponding Detect / Fail LED will flash at a rate of three 50 millisecond flashes per second (red) followed by a single 750 millisecond flash (green).
+Either of these prior failure Detect / Fail LED flashing conditions will be reset whenever the detector is reset, the channel is reset, or power is interrupted.